jcaillon/valet/tests.d/cli-features/results.approved.md

 CMDMISS  Command not found: ⌜thisIsAnUnknownCommandForTesting⌝.
 Please check your ⌜PATH⌝ variable.
 ├─ in selfMock1() at $GLOBAL_INSTALLATION_DIRECTORY/tests.d/.commands.d/self-mock.sh:72
-├─ in main::runFunction() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:529
+├─ in main::runFunction() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:xxx
-├─ in main::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:376
+├─ in main::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:xxx
 ╰─ in main() at valet:105
-CMDERR   The command had a return code of ⌜1⌝:
+CMDERR   Error code ⌜1⌝ for the command:
 ╭ thisIsAnUnknownCommandForTesting
 ├─ in selfMock1() at $GLOBAL_INSTALLATION_DIRECTORY/tests.d/.commands.d/self-mock.sh:72
-├─ in main::runFunction() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:529
+├─ in main::runFunction() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:xxx
-├─ in main::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:376
+├─ in main::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:xxx
 ╰─ in main() at valet:105
 ```